ankraft/ACME-oneM2M-CSE/docs/Installation.md

 ### Python

 ACME requires **Python 3.10** or newer.
-Install it with your favorite package manager or as part of a virtual environment manager.
+Install it with your favorite package manager or as part of a virtual environment.

 You may consider to use a virtual environment manager like pyenv + virtualenv (see [this HowTo](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/137) or [this tutorial](https://realpython.com/python-virtual-environments-a-primer/)).

 <a name="first_setup"></a>
 ## Installation and First Setup

+### Using pip

+Run *pip* to install the ACME CSE from the Python Package Index (PyPI):

+	python -m pip install acmecse

+This will install the latest version of the ACME CSE and all required dependencies.

+You can also upgrade to the latest version by running:

+	python -m pip install --upgrade acmecse

+### Manual Installation

 1. Install the ACME CSE by cloning the repository, or by downloading the [latest](https://github.com/ankraft/ACME-oneM2M-CSE/releases/latest) release package, unpacking it, and copying the whole distribution to a new directory.